gunsluo/go-example/ory/identity-ui/swagger/identityclient/docs/UiNodeInputAttributes.md

 ### NewUiNodeInputAttributes

-`func NewUiNodeInputAttributes(disabled bool, id string, name string, nodeType string, type_ string, ) *UiNodeInputAttributes`
+`func NewUiNodeInputAttributes(disabled bool, id string, name string, nodeType string, required bool, type_ string, ) *UiNodeInputAttributes`

 NewUiNodeInputAttributes instantiates a new UiNodeInputAttributes object This constructor will assign default values to properties that have it defined,